 The Envee Rigid Core Luxury Vinyl Planks product is one of the most durable options available.
 Customers can count on the materials and ingredients used in the Northern Retreat product as it carries a 25-year residential manufacturer warranty and a 10-year commercial warranty.

 Because the design simulates real hardwood, it works for installation in almost any location where customers want to warm up the space.

 One of the most realistic hardwood designs appears in the Magnitude Premium Vinyl Flooring Planks, which sport eight different colors and design patterns that simulate stained hardwoods, including:

 - Vintage Pine

 Laying out the planks goes fast because there’s often no adhesive required.
 In the future, should the customer choose to pick up the planks for a new installation, the old vinyl planks come up quickly.

 Certain types of vinyl plank tiles connect to each other with an interlocking loop and tab design, which further simplifies creating a free float installation without glue.
-The PlankFlex Floor Tiles product uses interlocking edges to secure the planks to each other, creating a type of flooring that can stand up to high stress situations without pulling apart.

 6. Delivers a Luxurious Feeling